U.S. calls for shutting down Iran, North Korea arms networks

-GENEVA The United States said on Friday that Iran and North Korea were trying to obtain high-tech materials linked to their nuclear programs in violation of U.N. sanctions.
+GENEVA The United States said on Friday that Iran and North Korea were trying to obtain high-tech materials linked to their nuclear programmes in violation of U.N. sanctions.

 Iran was also sending weapons and ammunition to Syrian government forces despite a ban, said Thomas Countryman, Assistant Secretary for International Security and Nonproliferation.